Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Conclusions

 In summary, this study reveals the correlation between the extended [\ion{C}{2}] halo and bursty SFH in high-$z$ galaxies, and highlights the complex nature of [\ion{C}{2}] halos.
-This work opens a new avenue for using the spatial information of line emission to probe star formation activity and the phase of starburst episode in early galaxies.
+It opens an avenue for using the spatial information of line emission to probe star formation activity and the phase of starburst episode in early galaxies.
 It is compelling to perform detailed investigations of the impact of gas kinematics on [\ion{C}{2}] halos and observations.
-Future observations will be able to measure [\ion{C}{2}] halos in a wider mass and redshift range of high-$z$ objects, which can improve our understanding of star formation, ISM, and CGM.
-Moreover, the post-processing framework described in this work is not limited to [\ion{C}{2}] but can be applied to other crucial emission lines, such as H$\alpha$ and [\ion{O}{3}], which can potentially offer further insight into high-$z$ galactic ecosystems.
+Future observations will be able to measure [\ion{C}{2}] halos in a wider mass and redshift range of high-$z$ objects, which can help us better understand the interplay of star formation, the ISM, and the CGM.
+Moreover, the post-processing framework presented is by no means limited to modeling [\ion{C}{2}].
+It can be applied to other important emission line diagnostics, such as H$\alpha$ and [\ion{O}{3}], which can potentially offer further insight into high-$z$ galactic ecosystems.